 By combining the values of "c", we get

-These equations simply that ex and ln x are inverse functions.
-So we drive the following rules or properties for the logarithms based on equation 1 and 2.
+These equations explains that ex and lnx are inverse functions.
+Let's drive the rules of logarithms based on equation.

 ln (xy) = ln(x)+ln(y)